keerio/media-docker/README.md

 1. have an Ubuntu machine available
 2. be root
 3. run `sudo git clone https://github.com/joshuhn/media-docker/ /media-docker/ && cd /media-docker/`
-4. make sure that the script is executable (`chmod +x ./deploy.sh`)
+4. make sure that the script is executable (`chmod +x ./media-docker.sh`)
-5. run `./deploy.sh` and answer the questions it asks you
+5. run `./media-docker.sh` and answer the questions it asks you
 * to get your plex claim token, go to https://www.plex.tv/claim/. paste this entire code when prompted by the install process (or directly in the `.env` file in the PLEX_CLAIM_TOKEN variable) to claim your server with your account
 6. use your newly configured media stack! hooray!

 ### non-apt systems
-if you're running on a system that doesn't use the apt package manager, you unfortunately can't use the `./deploy.sh` script. it relies heavily on apt, so you'll need to perform the configuration manually. refer to the deploy.sh section below for details on what the script actually does.

-if you're confident your system is configured appropriately, run `docker-compose up --force-recreate -d` from `/media-docker`.
+the installer process currently requires that your system be running apt, though support for other package managers is in progress.

 ## what are those?
-### deploy.sh
+### media-docker.sh
-a straightforward shell script that ensures your environment is configured as needed to ensure a solid media server. the process it takes is as follows:
+an installer built in shell script that ensures your environment is configured as needed to ensure a solid media server. the process it takes is as follows:

 1. perform local server configuration (sudo user setup, timezone)
 2. cleanup legacy Docker packages